The best translation software makes it simple and easy to translate existing content and digital assets for use in overseas markets.

 Its UI is slick, modern and intuitive, allowing users to focus on the nitty gritty of their projects rather than spending time figuring out the software.
 Adding to the convenience is integration with third-party platforms such as Dropbox, Github, Bitbucket, SharePoint and Outlook.

-Even Text United’s basic plans, starting from $65 per month, include features such as an overlay editor, translation memory, terminology management, machine translation and multilingual SEO support, while other tools like API support, data migration and platform integration come further up the scale.
+Even Text United’s basic plans include features such as an overlay editor, translation memory, terminology management, machine translation and multilingual SEO support, while other plans offer more advanced features such as API support, data migration and platform integration.

 Focusing on the sizeable task of software and service localization, Phrase enables organizations to collaborate with translators in a simple, fast and transparent manner.
 The platform is powered by API-driven software that extracts language data from source code and makes it available for localization through an online editor.